Curriculum vitae

 Athletic fields are not always grass and dirt!
 Many community, private, and professional fields for recreation are made of artificial turf.
 Athletes of all ages and experiences can be directly exposed to the turf while playing, particularly through skin contact and inhalation.

 Plastic green blades on the top layer resemble grass but, hidden, multiple levels of synthetic polymers support the faux grass.
 The subterranean layers are comprised of complex arrangements of chemicals, including plastics and crumb rubber.
 Crumb rubber, derived from old tires and therefore a petroleum product, is a well-known carcinogen (cancer-causing agent).
-Thus, artificial turf could negatively affect human and non-human animal health through exposure to crumb rubber, as well as other unknown turf components.
-Turf studies in the U.S. and China have found dozens of different chemicals that can negatively impact environmental health, from phthlates and bisphenols to polycyclic aromatic hydrocarbons and heavy metals.
+A litany of analytical chemistry papers detail the presence of multiple toxicants (phthalates, bisphenols, polycyclic aromatic hydrocarbons, metals) in artificial turf leachate, with the types and amounts varying based on brand and weathering.
+Thus, artificial turf could negatively affect human and non-human animal health through leachate exposure.

 A cartoon rendering of artificial turf.
 The faux grass is at the top, followed by layers of rubbers and plastics.
 Underneath is a stone layer in gray and, at the bottom, natural dirt in brown.